-The fundamental aim was written in the preamble of the Rome Treaty.
-It reads: "Resolved by thus pooling their resources to preserve and strengthen peace and liberty..."
-The signatories of the Rome Treaty called upon all the other peoples of Europe who shared their ideal to join in their efforts.
+The fundamental aim was written in the preamble of the Treaty of Rome.
+It reads "Resolved by thus pooling their resources to preserve and strengthen peace and liberty.".
+The signatories of the Treaty of Rome called upon all the other peoples of Europe who shared their ideal to join in their efforts."